What do Academic Representatives do?

 One of the great things about being an Academic Rep is that you get to bring all the views of other students together, and be part of improving the quality of the education at the School.
 You can gain a number of key skills from being an Academic Rep, including attending and sometimes chairing meetings, gathering and collating feedback, identifying key concerns, representing other people, negotiating and seeking student-focused solutions, and communicating with groups of people in different contexts.

 We also offer a range of rewards and benefits for our Academic Reps, including references and the chance to win the Academic Rep of the Month Awards.
 Have a look below to find out more.

 How to become an Academic Rep

-Academic Reps are elected separately for each programme at the start of the Michaelmas Term.
-Each department runs their elections in their own way, so you will need to contact the leader of your programme, or your programme administrative staff, to find out how to sign up.
+Academic Reps are elected separately for each programme at the start of the Michaelmas Term, so you will need to contact the leader of your programme, or your programme administrative staff, to find out how to sign up.
 If you are unsure who to contact, please contact us at the email address below and we will signpost you.

-What do I need to do once I have been elected?
+What to do once you have been elected?

-- Attend ‘Advanced Training’ you signed up for when registering as a rep (you don't need to do this if you have been an Academic Rep at LSE in previous years)
+You don't need to do this if you have been an Academic Rep at LSE in previous years!

 The links for the above will be sent to you once you are elected.

 The rest is up to you!
 You should be contacted by your programme at times throughout the year about the meetings you are invited to.
 If you need any help or support throughout the year, please contact firstname.lastname@example.org.